-The MOSFET transconductance parameter is the constant that scales how much drain current a MOSFET produces for a given drive.
-It comes in two flavours: a process value fixed by the fabrication technology, and a device value that also includes the transistor’s geometry.
+The constant that scales how much drain current a MOSFET produces for a given drive.
+Two flavours: a process value fixed by the fabrication technology, and a device value that also folds in the transistor’s geometry.

 Process transconductance parameter:

 where is the electron mobility in the channel (how easily electrons move under a field) and is the Gate oxide capacitance per unit area.
-Both are set by the fabrication process — the chemistry of the silicon and the thickness of the oxide — so is the same for every transistor made on a given process.
-Its units are A/V² (current per voltage-squared, because it multiplies a squared voltage in the drain-current law).
+Both are set by the fabrication process (the chemistry of the silicon, the thickness of the oxide), so is the same for every transistor made on a given process.
+Units are A/V², since it multiplies a squared voltage in the drain-current law.

 Device transconductance parameter:

 where is the channel width and the channel length.
 This folds in the one thing the circuit designer controls: the aspect ratio .
 A wider or shorter device (larger ) carries more current at the same overdrive.
-Units are still A/V².
+Still A/V².

 Where it appears